 This shows the total time worked for one or more users.
 It also indicates how many working hours were received by each task and its associated project.

 This report shows the complete detailed breakdown of a single day’s activity for a chosen user or users.
-The Timeline Report is view-only with options to export or print.
-It can only be viewed one day at a time.

-This report shows who’s currently online and tracking time; either the name of the latest task the users are working on or how long it’s been since they last tracked time; the total time worked for the day; and the start time and end time for their shift.
+This report shows who’s currently online and tracking time; either the name of the latest task the users are working on or how long it’s been since they last tracked time; the total time worked for the day; and the start time and end time for their workday.
 You can also view a detailed report of the user’s daily activities from start time to end time and the breaks taken in between.
 You can view this for the selected users or team over the selected time period.

 Web & App Usage